-Faculty na me: Date: Course: Peer Evalu uator: 1.
-Did the teaching experience proceed in the manner in which you or why not? had planned?
-Why 2.
-Were your teaching strategies effective in meeting your objective es?
+Faculty na me: Date: Course: nator: 1.
+Did the teaching experience proceed in the manner in which you had planned?
 Why or why not?
-3. Did you feel satisfied or disappointed in the teaching experience ?
+2. Were your teaching strategies effective in meeting your objectives?
+Why or why not 3.
+Did you feel satisfied or disappointed in the teaching experience?
 4. What was the most effective part of the teaching experience?
-Lo east effective?
+Least effective?
 5. What would you change before teaching this content again?
 6. What evidence did you see that students learned?
-7. Did students participate in the way you had thought they would? think they did not?
-If not, why do you SIGNED:
+7. Did students participate in the way you had thought they would?
+If not, why do you think they did not?
+SIGNED: